opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Using-Machines-Status-View.md

   - **Gray**: SMANetCom is not attempting communication with the LSAM (e.g., the machine is marked down by a         user).
-  - **Blue**: The machine is marked up by a user, and the LSAM is communicating with the SMANetCom.     -   **Red**: The machine is marked up by a user, but the LSAM is [not]{.ul} communicating with the         SMANetCom.
+  - **Blue**: The machine is marked up by a user, and the LSAM is communicating with the SMANetCom.
+  - **Red**: The machine is marked up by a user, but the LSAM is not communicating with the         SMANetCom.
   - **Orange**: The machine is marked up by a user, but the communication is limited (e.g., SMANetCom is not sending job start information to the LSAM).
 For information         regarding disabling job starts, refer to [Job Starts: Determines